 Florida Snakeheads are native to parts of tropical Africa and Asia occurring in China, Thailand, Sri Lanka, the Philippines, and India, according to the FWC.
 All snakeheads are distinguished by their torpedo shaped body, long dorsal and anal fins without spines, and toothed jaws.
 This snakehead typically has red eyes and is gold-tinted brown to pale gray in younger fish while older fish are generally dark brown with large black blotches.
 The most distinctive marking is the black spot rimmed with orange near the base of the tail fin, known as an eye-spot or ocellus.

 Florida Snakehead fishing can only be described as being extremely aggressive and voracious, but based on our personal observations the species collected in Florida appears to be one of the more aggressive species of snakeheads.
 The species got to Florida by a illegal introduction of exotics in the first place, it is really the only viable tactic along with educating anglers, aquarists, and others about the illegality of dumping and/or transferring exotic fish from one water body to another.
 The Florida Snakehead is in freshwater and are contained in Florida's numerous lakes, streams, rivers, canals, and impoundments throughout South Florida.

-“Unfortunately, there are no quick fixes once an exotic fish begins reproducing there’s no stopping it, the brite side of things Florida Snakehead anglers have a new an very aggressive specie added to the long list of fishing oppertunities for anglers.
-Some of the literature on the Florida Snakehead fishing suggest this fish can reach lengths of five feet, although we are skeptical.
+"Unfortunately, there are no quick fixes once an exotic fish begins reproducing there's no stopping it, the bright side of things Florida Snakehead anglers have a new an very aggressive species added to the long list of fishing opportunities for anglers.
+Some of the literature on the Florida Snakehead fishing suggest this fish can reach lengths of five feet, although we are skeptical."